dma2077/IV-Bench/readme.md

-# IV-Bench
+# IV-Bench: A Benchmark for Image-Grounded Video Perception and Reasoning in Multimodal LLMs

 [**📖 Arxiv Paper**]() | [**🤗 Paper**]() | [**🤗 IV-Bench Dataset**]()

-This is the repo for the paper **IV-Bench: Towards Image-Grounded Video Understanding Evaluation**.
-In this project, we propose **IV-Bench**, the first comprehensive benchmark for evaluating **Image-Grounded Video Understanding**.
-IV-Bench comprises **967 videos** paired with **2,585 meticulously annotated image-text queries**, where the images, collected from external sources rather than extracted from the videos themselves, provide the essential context required to accurately answer the queries.
-The dataset spans **5 major categories** and covers **13 distinct tasks** (7 perception and 6 reasoning tasks), ensuring substantial diversity across various scenarios and task types.
-We evaluate **24 state-of-the-art MLLMs**, including the latest closed-source models (e.g., Gemini-2-Flash and Gemini-2-Pro) and open-source models (e.g., InternVL2.5 and Qwen2.5-VL series).
-Our analysis identifies key factors affecting performance, including inference patterns, frame numbers, and resolution.
-We also develop a synthetic data generation approach leveraging existing video QA datasets, though improvements remain limited, highlighting the quality and inherent difficulty of IV-Bench.
-We hope IV-Bench will effectively promote the development of MLLMs in **Image-Grounded Video Understanding**.
+IV‑Bench is a benchmark for evaluating the capabilities of multimodal large‑language models in image‑grounded video perception and reasoning.
+It pairs 967 videos with 2,585 externally sourced image–text queries, each requiring both video and image context for an accurate answer.

 <div align="center">
 <img src=./imgs/overview.png width=90% />
 </div>

+## 👀 Instruction to IV-Bench

+**IV-Bench** is the first comprehensive benchmark for evaluating **Image-Grounded Video perception and reasoning**.
+IV-Bench comprises **967 videos** paired with **2,585 meticulously annotated image-text queries**, where the images, collected from external sources rather than extracted from the videos themselves, provide the essential context required to accurately answer the queries.
+The dataset spans **5 major categories** and covers **13 distinct tasks** (7 perception and 6 reasoning tasks), ensuring substantial diversity across various scenarios and task types.

+### Features

+- **Image–Text Queries** Multiple queries per video, each pairing an externally sourced image with a question to provide essential contextual cues.

+- **Five Diverse Categories** Videos (≥ 5 min) span Knowledge, Film & TV, Sports, Artistic Performances, and Life Records for broad coverage.

+- **Thirteen Evaluation Tasks** A mix of perception and reasoning tasks designed to rigorously test multimodal understanding.

-## Representative examples from IV-Bench
+## 🎞️ Representative examples from IV-Bench
 Each IV-Bench sample consists of a video paired with an image-text query.
 The correct answer is marked in green, with relevant video frames also highlighted in green.

 <div align="center">
 <img src=./imgs/examples.png width=90% />
 </div>

-## Comparion with other video benchmarks
+## 🆚 Comparion with other video benchmarks
 Different from other video benchmarks that contain only text-only queries or image-unnecessary queries, IV-Bench is the first manually annotated benchmark explicitly designed to evaluate image-grounded video understanding, employing two rigorous rounds of quality checks to ensure images are essential for correctly answering every query.

 <div align="center">